maejikal/ctf/OverTheWire/OverTheWire - Bandit.md

 **Solution**
 1. this is a simple caesar cipher, [ROT13](https://en.wikipedia.org/wiki/ROT13)
-2. you can use online tools such as CyberChef to decrypt the cipher but there is also a command line solution with the ```tr``` command^[https://unix.stackexchange.com/questions/19772/how-does-tr-a-z-n-za-m-work]
+2. you can use online tools such as CyberChef to decrypt the cipher but there is also a command line solution with the ```tr``` command
 ```cmd
 cat data.txt  | tr "A-Za-z" "N-ZA-Mn-za-m"